kostik-b/metrics-store/README.md

 }
 ```
 ### GET Requests
-A GET request will return the above JSON objects as an array with the addition of extra field - id, which is a unique id of that particular report.
+A GET request will return the above JSON objects as an array with the addition of an extra field - id, which is a unique id of that particular report.
 The JSON Schema for GET responses can be found in the schemas folder.
 An example of a GET response is:
 ```